 The petrol from the tank enters the filter sump through a copper pipe, and then passes through the needle valve into the float chamber.
-When the petrol reaches the level as shown by the dotted line, the buoyancy of the float closes the needle valve.
-From the float chamber the petrol passes through the hole M to the main jet control, which is a submerged jet directly operated by the mixture lever.
-From here the petrol can flow to the carburettor jet through the hole N, or to the compensating jet through the hole P, depending upon whether the throttle is open or closed.
+When the petrol reaches the level as shown by the dotted line, the bouvancy of the float closes the needle valve.
+From the float chamber the petrol passes through the hcle M to the main jet control, which is a submerged jet directly operated by the mixture lever.
+From here the petrol can flow to the carburettor jet through the hole N, or to the matically, in order to bring the essential features all into the plane of the paper; Figs. 13 and 13A are true plan views, showing the correct disposition of the parts.